VaibhavKalkani/Petition-Writing--main/README.md

 This is petition writing website in which students of iitism can post the isuues or problems which they face and if many people aggres to that than it is forwarded to college management.
 So, that management can look into it.

-Created By- Vaibhav Patel (vaibhavmehsana123@gmail.com)
+Created By- Vaibhav Kalkani (vaibhavkalkani0927@gmail.com)

 Here are some screenshots of petition writing page: